-The employee is entitled to 5 days of paid leave in case of marriage or death of direct ascendant or/and descendant.
-In addition, 10 days of unpaid leave might be granted to the employee in case of severe illness of direct ascendant or descendant supported by medical certificate.
+The employee is entitled to 5 days of paid leave in case of marriage or death of direct ascendant and/or descendant.
+In addition 10 days of unpaid leave may be granted to the employee in case of severe illness of an immediate family member supported by a medical certificate.